daniellaomokore/LondonTempGuess/README.md

  ● random - to get random rows from the csv file.
  ● datetime - to format the datetime to make it more readable on the frontend.
  ● flask_sqlalchemy - to communicate with the database with SQLAlchemy instead of using raw sql to prevent sql injection.
- ● flask_wtf/FlaskForm -to create submission form with csrf token and validators.
+ ● flask_wtf/FlaskForm - to create submission form with csrf token and validators.

 ● If you had more time, what further improvements or new features would you add?
-> New feature: Add a steaks feature if user got a few correct in a row & feature for users to choose their answer out of three temperatures to make it easier.
+> New feature: Add a streaks feature if user got a few correct in a row & feature for users to choose their answer out of three temperatures to make it easier.
 > I would also save the csv into a variable to make it less expensive so that it doesn't have to access the csv file each time a new date and time is selected.

 ● What steps did you take to future proof the application for possible expansions?
-> Using a base html so that I can easily make it a multi-page web app if I wanted to expand it without repeating code Using Unit Testing to make sure the code functionality is working as expected.
+> Using a base html so that I can easily make it a multi-page web app if I wanted to expand it without repeating code
+> Using Unit Testing to make sure the code functionality is working as expected.

 ● Which part of the challenge are you most proud of and why?